vobrechkov/SemanticHub/docs/OPENAPI_INGESTION.md

    - Optional: Document ID prefix, tags, and metadata

 2. **Parsing & Conversion**
-   - `OpenApiIngestionTool.ParseOpenApiSpecAsync()` parses the spec using Microsoft.OpenApi.Readers
+   - `OpenApiSpecLocator` fetches the specification content from HTTP/file/blob sources.
-   - Extracts all endpoints with parameters, request bodies, responses, security, etc.
+   - `OpenApiSpecParser` normalizes the document with Microsoft.OpenApi and extracts endpoints, parameters, schemas, and security metadata.
-   - `ConvertEndpointToMarkdown()` converts each endpoint to:
+   - `OpenApiMarkdownGenerator` + `OpenApiDocumentSplitter` convert each endpoint into Markdown:
      - YAML frontmatter with metadata (method, path, operationId, tags, version, etc.)
      - Structured Markdown with tables for parameters and code blocks for schemas